ESSS/esss_fix_format/README.rst

 Developing
 ----------

-Create a conda environent (using Python 3 here) and install it in development mode.
+Create a conda environment (using Python 3 here) and install it in development mode.

 **Make sure you have conda configured to use ``conda-forge`` and ``esss`` conda channels.**